-HMIC found strong examples of effective partnership working at both strategic and tactical levels.
+HMIC found strong examples of effective partnership working at all levels.
 Numerous examples were given of joint working with statutory partners and the voluntary sector.
 Safer neighbourhood teams were at the centre of many of the joint working examples provided and it was evident that frontline staff were working with a variety of agencies to reduce crime and offending.
 In addition, there is a mature and well established process for working with these partners to identify and manage serious and serial offenders through their integrated offender management programme (IOM).

 Partnership working supports engagement with different communities and provides specialist support for vulnerable victims with multiple requirements.
-For example SNTs have developed close links with different communities, such as eastern European communities and local mosques who also provide feedback on community cohesion and tensions.
 The public protection team will assess certain groups such as frequent missing persons and then work with partners and convene multi-agency child sexual exploitation meetings (MACSE).
 These individuals are then highlighted to safer neighbourhood teams to assist in managing these risks.
-The force has effective joint working arrangements with the sexual assault referral centre (SARC), local domestic abuse support groups, independent sexual violence and independent domestic violence advisors (ISVA and IDVA), and initiated preventative policing approaches (e.g. uniformed patrols) following anonymous intelligence.
-There is strong evidence of working with partner agencies although there could be improvements with regards to working relationships with the local mental health trust.
+The force has effective joint working arrangements with the sexual offences referral centre (SARC), local domestic abuse support groups, independent sexual violence and domestic violence advisors (ISVA and IDVA), and initiated preventative policing approaches (e.g. uniformed patrols) following anonymous intelligence.